 Ensuring a Stress-Free Visit to the Avian Veterinarian

 We have a variety of techniques to secure your bird in a towel for examination and we will work slowly and cautiously with your bird to find the method that is the least stressful.
-For the safety of staff and your bird, we will almost always have a trained staff member restrain your bird for the veterinarian rather than have you hold them.
+For the safety of team and your bird, we will almost always have a trained team member restrain your bird for the veterinarian rather than have you hold them.

 Please let us know, up front, if your bird has any severe anxiety issues with toweling or restraint, or if there are special “tricks” for securing your bird for examination that will

 make it work as smoothly as possible.
 In some cases of severe anxiety, we may also recommend the use of midazolam, a mild sedative.

 Today I’m going to show you how to catch your bird and hold it in a towel.
 That’s always very important to be able to catch your bird because you may need to transport it to the veterinarian.
 Or if your bird injures itself or gets out of his cage, you want to be able to handle your bird correctly so you don’t hurt it.
 It’s very important not to constrict the chest of the bird when you’re holding it.

 And the reason for this is because they lift up their keel bone to breathe and that draws air into the air sacs which then is pushed through their lungs.
 So if they can’t lift up their keel to breathe because you’re holding them too tight around their chest, they won’t be able to breathe.